Ganden to Samye Trek

 Spend the day exploring the magnificent Samye Monastery, the first Buddhist monastery in Tibet.
 Constructed in the 8th century by King Trisong Detsen, the monastery’s layout represents a mandala, symbolizing the Buddhist cosmos.
 Marvel at its intricate architecture, statues, and murals, which reflect Tibetan spirituality and artistry.

-Explore Samye Monastery
+Samye Monastery Exploration

 Spend the day exploring the magnificent Samye Monastery, the first Buddhist monastery in Tibet.
 Constructed in the 8th century by King Trisong Detsen, the monastery’s layout represents a mandala, symbolizing the Buddhist cosmos.
 Marvel at its intricate architecture, statues, and murals, which reflect Tibetan spirituality and artistry.